Link Your Mailbox to Apollo

 Back to Top

-1. Click Other, then enter your email address.
-Review and check to agree to Apollo's terms of service, then click Link mailbox.
+1. Click Other and enter your email address.
+Check to agree to Apollo's terms of service.
+Then click Link mailbox.

 Link a mailbox.